Kid Dynamite (band): 21st century

 Shorter, Faster, Louder was released on February 15, 2000.
 Kid Dynamite did two final shows on February 18 and 19, 2000 at the First Unitarian Church in Philadelphia, Pennsylvania.

 In April 2003, the band played three reunion shows as benefits for the Syrentha J. Savio Endowment, to help early breast cancer detection.
 The three shows raised over $20,000 total towards the endowment.
-In 2003, the band's label Jade Tree put out a compilation of rare and live material titled Cheap Shots, Youth Anthems, in September 2003, which featured a teaser DVD for a forthcoming live DVD that will include footage from the band's 2003 reunion shows for the Syrentha Savio Endowment charity.
+In September 2003, the band's label Jade Tree put out a compilation of rare and live material titled Cheap Shots, Youth Anthems, which featured a teaser DVD for a forthcoming live DVD that will include footage from the band's 2003 reunion shows for the Syrentha Savio Endowment charity.

 In 2005, the band played a reunion show as a benefit for New York City's historic CBGB venue on August 22, 2005.
 The opening bands were Take My Chances (ex-The Backup Plan), Voice in the Wire, and GreyArea.
 Ernie Parada joined the band onstage for their cover of 'Birthdays' by Token Entry, who he played drums for in the 1980's.
 The band jokingly came up with a new "song" during the soundcheck called "Whoa Dave Can You Hear Me"; in which they tested out their equipment to see if everything was set up properly while Jason Shevchuk screamed "Whoa Dave can you hear me" over and over.

 On February 21, 2006, Jade Tree released the DVD Four Years In One Gulp, a DVD documentary on the band.
 It features commentary about Kid Dynamite from members of the band and several friends regarding the bands history, with narration by Jason Shevchuk.
 It also included 25 live performances throughout the band's lifetime.
 Carry the Torch: A Tribute to Kid Dynamite was released by Get Outta Town Records in 2009.
 The album contains covers of every song the band recorded interpreted by other punk and hardcore adjacent bands.

 The band has performed other reunion shows at "This Is Hardcore" fest in 2010, and "Fuck Yeah Fest" in Los Angeles, on September 3, 2011, The Fest 10 in Gainesville, Florida, and FunFunFunFest 2011 in Austin, Texas.

 In 2013, the band officially announced they were breaking up.
 They played their last shows at This Is Hardcore Fest in Philadelphia and in New York with Swearin’ and Joyce Manor.